Free DPI Converter

 +

 DPI is the density of printed dots per inch, written as 300 DPI; Resolution, also PPI (pixels per inch), is the number of pixels, like 1920 * 1080 pixels.
 DPI especially refers to print quality.
 Resolution describes digital image quality on any screen display.
+For example, using high-resolution and a standard 300 DPI ensures printing quality; Prioritize image resolution over DPI when sharing photos on social media, emails, etc.

-How to check DPI?
+How to check the DPI of an image?

 +